Michael has been an online writer for more than six years. His interests include video games, technology, and men's fashion.

 That's the big question that every MOBA/ARTS enthusiast loves to argue over.
-In this page, I will dissect the different mechanics that define the solid gameplay each game offers.
-Although they share the same genre, once we start to the look at the finer details, we can see that these two are completely different games.
+In this article, I will dissect the different mechanics that define the solid gameplay each game offers.
+Although they share the same genre, once we start the look at the finer details, we can see that these two are completely different games.

 So I guess I'll start off small with the comparisons.

 Both the Dota 2 and LoL map share the basic principles of a MOBA map, that is, 3 lanes consisting of top, middle and bottom.
 The jungle (although quite different in both games) can also be utilized in play.

 The two sides lanes in Dota 2 do not share the same length, bottom (top for Dire) is closer to the base and tower, while top (bottom for Dire) further away from both base and tower.
 While in LoL, the lanes are equal in length.
 An advantage is that it creates a mutual balance to the laning phase.
 In LoL, you know your opponent has no advantage just because he/she is in a certain lane.
 This means whoever makes the bigger plays will win the lane.
 Although some may say this is the same case for Dota 2, I feel as though it isn't at the at the level League of Legends is.
 However, Dota 2's lanes creates complexity and flexibility on lineups.
 Rarely will you see the same lineup of lanes in matches in Dota 2.

 Both games share the same mechanic of fog of war.
 To the addition of this, League has brushes which allows players to manipulate vision to their advantage.
 In Dota 2, there is the mechanic of high ground, which provides players with more vision if they are on higher ground.
 Dota 2 also has environmental intractability.
 Trees can be destroyed to provide greater vision or be manipulated to hide from (juke) enemy players.
 On top of this, Dota 2 also has the mechanic of day and night cycle, which limits the vision during the night.